jroman00/localenv/README.md

 These instructions will get you a copy of an example project up and running on your local machine for development

-**NOTE**: The example application is defined in `configs/repos.json` and whose source code can be found at [https://github.com/jroman00/localenv-example](https://github.com/jroman00/localenv-example)
+**NOTE**: The example application is defined in `configs/repos.json` and its source code can be found at [https://github.com/jroman00/localenv-example](https://github.com/jroman00/localenv-example)

 **IMPORTANT**: For the rest of the installation, we will assume your company/account name is `acme`. **Please update any references below where appropriate**